Come visit the Ad Fontes Upper School and you will see the rarest of things: teenagers thinking and enjoying it.

-Student Discovery – Beyond the Facts, Learning for Yourself
+Student Discovery: Going Beyond the Facts & Learning for Yourself

-Great education engages students in the learning process, and prepares students to actively engage ideas, the world, and others.
-Done well, this process requires discipline yet is joyful in the process.
+Great education engages students in the learning process and prepares students to actively engage ideas, the world, and others.
+Done well, this process requires discipline but is also joyful.
 True learning happens when a student is an eager learner.
-At Ad Fontes, you have an active, participatory education.
-The teachers require students to go beyond factual knowledge to understanding, explaining what they know towards subject mastery.
-This begins with a teacher who loves learning and students, and asks more questions than provide fill in the blank answers so students are ready to give an answer.
-Teachers force students to think for themselves, not spoon feed the answers to answer multiple choice tests.
-Indeed, if we examine the teaching of Jesus, we find that he himself often taught indirectly, through parables –answering questions with questions.
-His questioners had to think, and to grapple with truth, and that is our goal at Ad Fontes Academy.
+Our students have an active, participatory education.
+Teachers require students to go beyond factual knowledge to understanding, explaining what they know as they master subjects.
+It all begins with a teacher who loves learning and who asks questions of students more frequently than providing the answers.
+Our teachers force students to think for themselves.
+We don’t spoon feed the answers to answer multiple choice tests.

 Dorothy Sayers, The Lost Tools of Learning, 1947

-For example, in Mr. Mathwin’s Government class, the Seniors study the Peloponnesian War, fought between Athens and Sparta during the 5th century B.C.
-Once they have read through the account provided by Thucydides, Mr. Mathwin assigns the students to one of the pre-eminent Greek poleis of the time: Athens, Sparta, Corinth or Chios.
-The students then re-enact the war, responsible for fashioning a grand strategy for their polis.
+Students then re-enact the war, responsible for fashioning a grand strategy for their polis.
 Each Friday they move their forces around the map, recruit troops, and negotiate alliances.
-The ebb and flow of battle forces the students to realize that destroying the enemy on the battlefield is only one small part of war.
+The ebb and flow of battle forces students to realize that destroying the enemy on the battlefield is only one small part of war.
 They learn that diplomacy, careful attention to economic matters, and political stability are all necessary to the successful waging of war.
-To be sure Mr. Mathwin has told them all of these things, but when they discover them on their own, the lesson becomes much more real and much easier to comprehend.
+Sure, we tell them all of these things.
+But when students discover on their own, the lesson comes to life.
+Comprehension turns into a lifelong passion for learning.

-The Senior Thesis – The Capstone Project Integrating Logic, Rhetoric and Biblical Worldview
+The Senior Thesis: A Capstone Project Integrating Logic, Rhetoric and Biblical Worldview

 As a graduation requirement, each twelfth grader must successfully navigate the Senior Thesis project.
-This capstone of an Ad Fontes education brings together the utilization of practiced skills of logic, writing, oral discussion, and presentation on a research topic of interest to the student.
-During their junior year, students examine Aristotle’s Rhetoric, review the principles of logic, and practice many forms of writing and presentation.
+This capstone of an Ad Fontes education brings together the the skills of logic, writing, oral discussion, and presentation on a research topic of interest to the student.
+Juniors examine Aristotle’s Rhetoric, review the principles of logic, and practice many forms of writing and presentation.
 As seniors, they research contemporary topics of their own choosing (approved by their thesis advisor); each student subsequently completes a fifteen to twenty page paper and presents it to a three-person panel, consisting of an expert in the applicable field of study and faculty members, in addition to classmates and parents.
-Though a daunting task, completing the project highlights each senior’s preparation, bestows a significant sense of accomplishment, and instills confidence for meeting the rigorous future demands of college.
+A daunting task!
+But completing the project bestows a powerful sense of accomplishment and instills confidence for meeting the rigorous future demands of college.

-College and Life – Equipping Students to Pursue God’s Calling
+College & Life – Equipping Students to Pursue God’s Calling